-\textbf{Structure.} The structure of this paper is organized as follows: Section~\ref{section:1} introduces the parsimonious low-rank graphon framework.
-Section~\ref{sec:Methodology and theoretical results} provides a detailed description of the estimation procedures and algorithms for both cases \(r = 1\) and \(r \geq 2\).
-In Section~\ref{sec:simulations}, we present simulation studies that highlight the proposed method's advantages in terms of computational efficiency and estimation accuracy.
-Section~\ref{sec:Discussion} concludes with a discussion of the findings and potential directions for future research.
-Additional details, including the analysis of time complexity, simulation details, a method for selecting the rank \(r\) when it is unknown, proofs of the theoretical results, and related technical lemmas, are provided in the appendix.
+\textbf{Structure.} The paper is organized as follows: Section~\ref{section:1} introduces the low-rank graphon framework.
+Section~\ref{sec:Methodology and theoretical results} presents the estimation procedures and algorithms for both \(r = 1\) and \(r \geq 2\).
+Section~\ref{sec:simulations} reports simulation studies illustrating the method's efficiency and accuracy.
+Section~\ref{sec:Discussion} concludes with a discussion and future research directions.
+Additional details, including the significance of graphon estimation, time complexity, simulation settings, rank selection, sensitivity analysis, real data examples, proofs, and technical lemmas, are provided in the appendix.